Why Choose a Minor from the Helms School of Government?

 Our online programs offer students great benefits:

-Liberty is ranked in the top 1% of more than 2,100 online colleges and universities for academic quality, affordability, and accessibility by BestColleges.com — and ranked as the #2 online school in America by Niche.com.
-Earning your online minor from a nonprofit university with this kind of recognition will set you apart from others in your field.
+We are recognized by multiple institutions for our academic quality, affordability, and accessibility.
+Our commitment to excellence also helped us rank in the top 10% of Niche.com’s best online schools in America.
+Earning your online minor from a nonprofit university with this kind of recognition can help set you apart from others in your field.